CityOfLosAngeles/open-source-policy/pages/reuse.md

 description:
 ---

-## 4. Government-Wide Code Reuse
+## Government-Wide Code Reuse

-Ensuring Government-wide reuse rights for custom code that is developed using Federal funds has numerous benefits for American taxpayers.
+Ensuring Government-wide reuse rights for custom code that is developed using City funds has numerous benefits for American taxpayers.
 To realize these benefits, agencies must comply with the following requirements:

 ### A. Secure Rights for Government Reuse and Ensure Delivery of Source Code

 Agencies that enter into contracts for the custom development of software shall—at a minimum—acquire and enforce rights sufficient to enable Government-wide reuse of custom-developed code.
 Agencies must ensure appropriate contract administration and use of best practices to secure the full scope of the Government’s rights, including—but not limited to—sharing and using the code with other Federal agencies.

 Additionally, in order to ensure the ability to exercise these rights, agencies must use best practices to ensure delivery of the custom-developed code, documentation, and other associated materials from the developer throughout the development process.

 ### B. Inventory All Custom-Developed Code and Make It Available Government-Wide